Oredev 2012 - Day 2

-Jesus talked about these various capabilities, demonstrating how write code that communicates with them.
-When you do, just create an instance of the sensor, then enable each capability.
+He talked about these various capabilities, demonstrating how write code that communicates with them.
+Just create an instance of the sensor, then enable each capability.
 Seems pretty straightforward.

-For skeletal tracking, Kinect will support 20 joints when standing up and 10 when
+For skeletal tracking, Kinect supports 20 joints when standing and 10 when

-sitting down.
-It can track 6 persons at once, although only two are tracked with
+sitting.
+It can track 6 persons at once, where two are tracked with joints and

-joints.
-The other will only be represented with a position.
-Remember to transform
+the rest are represented with a position.
+Remember to transform the tracked

 TransformSmoothParameters, to get smooth transitions.

-Jesus also demonstrated the RGB data stream (it’s not that exciting, it’s “just” a camera) and the speech and grammar recognition.
+Jesus also demonstrated the RGB data stream and the speech and grammar recognition.
 The speech part was a killer!
-Besides working very well with initial grammar, you can register your own grammar as well.
+Besides working well with initial grammar, you can register your own grammar as well.
 For instance, Jesus shows how to make the Kinect take a photo and upload it to Facebook with a simple spoken command.
-I wonder how it works in Swedish :/ Jesus then wrapped up the talk by demoing facial tracking and gesture interaction.
+He then wrapped up the talk by demoing facial tracking and gesture interaction.

 Yet another killer talk.
-If you’re into Kinect development, it is a must see.
+If you’re into Kinect development, it’s a must see.

 Alexander Bard – The Rebels Come Out Online

 I was not expecting much from Alexander Bard’s keynote.
 As a Swede, knowing Alex from the music scene with many so-so bands in his portfolio, I have no experience of him as a speaker.